fireship-io/fireship.io/content/lessons/geolocation-query-in-firestore-realtime/index.md

 ## The End

 My goal with GeoFireX is simply to make realtime map features as easy to build as possible in PWAs.
-If you have ideas for the project, please let me know on Github so we can explore them together.
+If you have ideas for the project, please let me know on GitHub so we can explore them together.